collerek/ormar/docs/api/models/model.md

 **Raises**:

-- `ModelPersistenceError`: If the pk column is not set will throw ModelPersistenceError
+- `ModelPersistenceError`: If the pk column is not set

 **Arguments**: